dataluscorp/browser/docs/contributing/debugging/understanding_crash_reports.rst

 files, and on Linux they are mostly ``.so`` files.

-This information is most useful for Windows crashes, because DLLs loaded by antivirus software or malware often cause Firefox to crash.
+This information is most useful for Windows crashes, because DLLs loaded by antivirus software or malware often cause Datalus to crash.
 Correlations between loaded modules and crash signatures can be seen in the "Correlations" tab (see below).